-Lower Maintenance Levels (Expanding the red link in the previous slide)
+Lower OAM Levels (Expanding red link in the previous slide)

 There are levels below End-to-End OAM.

 This is where MPLS OAM, ATM OAM, etc., live.

 These OAM functions ought to, but do not necessarily, follow the MP/LP/FP model.